 Though pregnancy is the time during which you should not over exert your body yet, it is definitely not the time when you should just stay all the time in bed.
 It is important to keep yourself busy in some physical activities.
 If you exercise, it is even better.
 Fret not, working out will not cause any harm to your growing baby.
-Of course, exercising during pregnancy doesn’t mean that you go for tedious cardio routines and vigorous exercises which you would otherwise do to lose weight but light exercises which will help you keep healthy.
+But you have to follow few simple tips to exercise safely during pregnancy.

 Exercising will give you relief from back pain and swelling related to pregnancy.
 Exercising will also help you with labor and birthing, plus will keep you energized and in high spirits.
 Since the old concept has been fading away that ladies should just put their feet up and rest all day, fitness instructors have researched and come up with various exercises which one can do without causing any harm to the baby.
-Read more about simple ways to help you stay active during pregnancy.
-Click here.

 However, whenever you are doing exercises you should keep the following things in your mind to ensure the exercises you are doing is not causing any harm to your health.

-Consult your doctor: First and foremost, before starting any exercise you should consult and update your doctor about it.
+First and foremost, before starting any exercise you should consult and update your doctor about it.
 In most cases, if you have been working out on a daily basis from before pregnancy then chances are that your doctor will probably advice you to continue the same routine with a few tweaks here and there (no weights, or heavy cardio, for instance).

 When you are pregnant, you’d be advised to keep yourself from getting involved in any activity which might throw you off balance.
 Many expecting mothers love to ski, horse riding and even mountain biking.
 Avoid these kinds of activities.
 Enlighten yourself with the fact that in the course of pregnancy your muscles and joints tend to become loose and tender.
 In such condition a fall may threaten tearing off ligaments or breaking of bones which you should absolutely avoid.

 Remember you are pregnant so, don’t over exert yourself If at any point any position hurts you, stop immediately and don’t try that position ever again.
 Anything that seems uncomfortable, or makes you feel something is wrong is not supposed to be carried on.
-Take a break, and do not push yourself too hard
+Take a break, and do not push yourself too hard.

 If you are really aiming for a natural birth then you should definitely go for light exercises during pregnancy keeping in mind the above mentioned points.